 While there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
 The lender can agree to freeze an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

-Additional Ways to Save on Interest
+Other Ways to Save on Interest

 At Washingtonian Mortgage, LLC, we answer questions about this process every day.
-Call us: 410-451-2755.
+Give us a call at 410-451-2755.